andersonfpcorrea/trybe-exercicios/fundamentos/bloco-05-javascript-dom-eventos-e-web-storage/dia-3-javascript-eventos/readme.md

 argument a string with the task name (e.g.: cook) and create a `<span>` containing the task.

 - The created element must be a child element of the `<div` whose class is 'my-tasks'.

+### Exercise 8

+Implement a function that add caption with color to the task created on the last exercise.
+This function must receive as parameter a string ('color') and create dinamically a `<div>` with the class `task`.

+- The parameter 'color' must be used as background color of the created `<div>`;
+- The created element must be append as child element of the `<div>` whose class is 'my-tasks'.